-The DSL logs behaviour and safeguarding issues related to online safety.
+The On Line safety lead logs behaviour and safeguarding issues related to online safety.
 An incident report log can be found in appendix 4.

 This policy will be reviewed every two years by the Deputy Headteacher.
 At every review, the policy will be shared with the Governing Body.